bridgecrew-perf6/deployer-50/README.md

 **Note:**
 Everything what Deployer can do can be done manually as well by using standard subversion client operations manipulating with the repository.

-Deployer just visualizes the repository structure in a human friendly way and makes repetitive operations easy (like creation of branch on many sub-repositories).

 ## Subversion versions supported